EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 This report investigates the vertex k-labeling problem on two specific families of structured graphs: Circulant graphs $C_n(S)$ and Mongolian Tent graphs $MT(m,n)$.
 These graph classes represent important theoretical constructs with applications in network design, coding theory, and combinatorial optimization.

-The primary goal of this research is to design, implement, and rigorously compare three distinct algorithmic approaches: a branch and bound (exact) algorithm, a heuristic intelligent algorithm, and a heuristic fast algorithm for solving the k-labeling problem on these specified graph types.
+The primary goal of this research is to design, implement, and rigorously compare three distinct algorithmic approaches: a backtracking (exact) algorithm, a heuristic intelligent algorithm, and a heuristic fast algorithm for solving the k-labeling problem on these specified graph types.

 ### 1.2.
 Project Objectives

 The key objectives of this project are:

 - Implement data structures to represent Circulant and Mongolian Tent graphs using efficient adjacency list representations
-- Develop a branch and bound algorithm to find optimal k-labelings with guaranteed correctness
+- Develop a backtracking algorithm to find optimal k-labelings with guaranteed correctness
 - Develop heuristic intelligent and heuristic fast algorithms that provide approximate solutions for larger problem instances
 - Conduct a comprehensive comparative analysis of the three algorithms based on performance, solution quality, and computational efficiency
 - Analyze the theoretical time complexity and practical hardware limitations of each algorithmic approach

 ### 1.3.
 Scope & Limitations

 This study focuses on Circulant graphs $C_n(S)$ for $n$ up to 12 and Mongolian Tent graphs $MT(3,n)$ for $n$ up to 10.
-The branch and bound algorithm provides optimal solutions but is computationally limited to small graph instances due to its exponential time complexity.
+The backtracking algorithm provides optimal solutions but is computationally limited to small graph instances due to its exponential time complexity.
 The heuristic intelligent and heuristic fast algorithms assume that randomized multi-attempt greedy search can find good solutions quickly, though they do not guarantee optimality or even feasibility in all cases.

 The experimental evaluation is conducted on a standard desktop computing environment, and results may vary on different hardware configurations.
 The study does not address parallel or distributed implementations of the algorithms.